Nondestructive verification of continuous-variable entanglement: Introduction

-Entanglement is one of the fundamental resources to performing processes in quantum information and computation.
-Besides to the technological possibilities, the entanglement challenges our understanding of the quantum world and its connection with classical physics \cite{Nielsen,Horodecki09,Kimble}.
-Recently, several experiments have achieved quantum communication protocols sending light signals over distances of hundreds of kilometers \cite{Ma12,Inagaki13}.
-In these experiments the entanglement was an essential part.
-It was studied, too, as the use of entangled signals over long distances may increase the applicability of quantum cryptography protocols \cite{Scheidl09}.
-Those works were performed within the framework of single photon signals.
-On the other hand, it could be considered that processes with entangled signals may also be carried out in context of continuous variable systems, e. g. bright beams.
-The light beams may be regarded as oscillation modes, such that the states are vectors of the infinite-dimensional Hilbert space and observables are continuous spectrum operators, analogously to position and momentum of the quantum harmonic oscillator \cite{braunstein05}.
+Differently from the previously cited studies, quantum communications using entangled signals may also be carried out in the context of continuous-variable systems, e. g., bright beams.
+The light beams may be regarded as oscillation modes, such that the states are vectors of an infinite-dimensional Hilbert space and observables are continuous spectrum operators, analogously to the position and momentum operators of the quantum harmonic oscillator \cite{Braunstein05}.
 For light beams, we consider amplitude and phase operators, also called quadratures.
-The research field of continuous variable systems is very active and has extensive literature.
-Examples of quantum information protocols performed with continuous variables light modes are the quantum teleportation and cloning.
-In such cases, the entanglement is an essential ingredient, therefore its conservation and verification are primordial to further more complex applications.
-Although all quantum measurement entails a back action effect, we can carry out a signal measurement in order to preserve some of the properties of its original state.
-Particularly a quantum non-demolition (QND) measurement is able to measure a observable without disturbing it, at the expense of a back-action disturbance on the conjugate observable\cite{Braginsky80,Grangier98,Holland90,Grangier92,Grangier94}.
-The QND interactions can be performed by coupling the signal and probe modes in nonlinear optical media, as well as using only linear optics, ancillary squeezed modes and feedforward modulation of signal modes \cite{Buchler01,Filip05,Yoshikawa08}.
-In this paper we propose a method to verify the entanglement between two signal modes, which uses QND and beam-splitter interactions with two probe modes.
-After interacting, the probe modes are measured by homodyne detection, so that the obtained photocurrents serve both to calculate the entanglement condition as to modulate the signal modes by feedforward strategy \cite{Ralph97,Lam97,Huntington98}.
+The research field of continuous-variable systems is very active and has extensive literature.
+Examples of quantum information protocols performed with continuous-variable light modes are quantum teleportation \cite{Braunstein98,Furusawa98,Bowen03,Zhang03}, cloning \cite{Buzek96,Grover/Cirac99,Andersen05}, and telecloning \cite{Murao99,Loock01,Koike06}.
+In such cases, the entanglement is an essential ingredient, therefore its conservation and its verification are primordial to further more complex applications.